-- What is the definition of the menopause?
+- What is the definition of menopause?

-- What happens during the menopause?
+- What happens during menopause?

-- Why does the menopause happen?
+- Why does menopause happen?

-- Stages of the menopause
+- Stages of menopause

-- Symptoms of the menopause
+- Symptoms of menopause

-- Can the menopause be diagnosed?
+- Can menopause be diagnosed?

-- When to see a doctor
+- When to see a healthcare professional

 - The bottom line

-What is the definition of the menopause?
+What is the definition of menopause?

-What happens during the menopause?
+What happens during menopause?